Wayne-dot/manga_translate/README.md

  - [x] Incorporate OPenCV, Pytesseract and Pillow library
  - [x] Extract the detected text into a .txt file
  - [ ] Enhanced text detection capabilities
- - [ ] Translate language wiht OpenAI api or other dependencies
+ - [ ] Translate language with OpenAI api or other dependencies
  - [ ] Paste translated languaged into original image file